CS-433/ml-project-2-hope-generator/README.md

 The core of HOPE Generator is based on [GOAL](https://arxiv.org/pdf/2112.11454.pdf), therefore it requires to install its all dependencies.

-All experiments were done and tested using NVIDIA Tesla V100, and CUDA toolkit 11.6.
+All experiments were done and tested using Red Hat Enterprise Linux Server 7.7 (Maipo), NVIDIA Tesla V100, and CUDA toolkit 11.6.

 Environment setup: